SalvatoreRa/artificial-intelligence-articles/articles/emergent_properties.md

 ![Example of inverse power law](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/inverse_power_law.png?raw=true)

-We can try a small experiment, in which we gradually increase the number of parameters in a neural network (in this case simply the hidden size) and plot the results as if we were looking for a scaling law.
-Note, that all parameters remain the same (epochs, loss, optimizer)
+We can try a small experiment in which we gradually increase the number of parameters in a neural network (in this case, simply the hidden size) and plot the results as if we were looking for a scaling law.
+Note that all parameters remain the same (epochs, loss, optimizer)

 ```python
 import torch